ArtikBanana/artikbanana.github.io/index.md

 Install the game using this preset
 ![Windows 98 + 3DFX 32-bit](/docs/assets/guide1.png)

-After the game is installed follow the steps on the [github page](https://github.com/P0nk/Cosmic) to complete the install (mainly dropping files into maplestory directory)
+After the game is installed follow the steps on the [following page](/client.md) or the original [github page](https://github.com/P0nk/Cosmic) to complete the install (mainly dropping files into maplestory directory)

 Lutris settings